slikhanov/research/README.md

 # Research topics
 This repository is snapshot of my various research topics.
-I'm trying to organize them by in folders.
+I'm trying to organize them by folders.